martin-svk/dot-files/README.md

 * Ruby/Rails utilities (pry, gem, irb)
 * Other CLI utilities (Ag search, Devilspie2)

-## NEOVIM / VIM
+## NEOVIM

-I am primary using [neovim](http://neovim.org/) which is about to hit it's first public release (version 0.1).
+I am using [neovim](http://neovim.org/) which is a vim fork focused on maintainability.
 Below are the most interesting parts of my neovim configuration file.

 ### Plugins